A highly astute, responsible, goal oriented, enthusiastic, people-oriented professional, with ability

 Boost Mobile announced today that the F7 will be coming to the carrier on June 27 for $299.99 off contract, and U.S. Cellular customers can already get the device for $99.99 with a two-year agreement.

 All in all, despite some of its drawbacks (like its sluggish 3G speeds), I'd still recommend it for current U.S. Cellular customers looking to renew their contracts while on a $100 phone budget.
 If you're switching to the carrier, however, then I'd go for the Samsung Galaxy S4 instead.
 Why?
 As unfair as it is to existing U.S. Cellular clients, the carrier knocks $100 off the GS4 for new customers, making it the same price as the F7, and the more savory buy.
+Design

 With its common black rectangular construction and wide oval home button, the F7 looks like your typical midlevel Optimus device.
 It's a sturdy, well-constructed handset that measures 5.16-inches tall, 2.71-inches wide, and 0.38 inches thick.
 At 4.7 ounces, I noticed it was a bit on the heavy side, but not enough that it's overwhelming or uncomfortable in the hand.